elbstack/lexoffice-client-js/README.md

 ## Examples

 All functions should be 'async' as the clients methods return promises.
 These promises are formatted by the [ts-results package](https://github.com/vultix/ts-results).
-To properly use the advantages of ts-results,all client responses should be processed similar to the following:
+If you want to use the advantages of ts-results, all client responses should be processed similar to the following:

 ```ts
 if (YOUR_RESULT.ok) {